iMac Pro vs Microsoft Surface Studio

 They also both include 1080p front-facing webcams, Bluetooth 4.0, and 802.11ac Wi-Fi.

-Naturally, this is a big one, though we won't go into all the details here.
-The iMac Pro will, unsurprisingly, run macOS, which will be High Sierra by the time of the Pro's December release.
+Naturally, this is a big one, although we won't go into all the details here.

-The Surface Studio runs Windows 10, and will enjoy the benefits of the recent Creators Update, which includes a lot of the features that power the Surface tech and offers a few advantages to creatives.
+The Surface Studio runs Windows 10, and enjoys the benefits of the recent Creators Update, which includes a lot of the features that power the Surface tech and offers a few advantages to creatives.